Aniket-Tathe/NMT-English-to-German-translation-Seq2Seq-Model/README.md

 # Neural Machine Translation (NMT) - English to German

 This project trains a sequence-to-sequence neural machine translation model to translate English text to German.
+The notebook `NMT-English_ to _German_200epochs.ipynb` demonstrates the

 ## Model Architecture
-The model consists of:
+The model consists of an encoder LSTM layer and a decoder LSTM layer with 256 hidden units each.
+Dropout of 0.3 is used in both LSTM layers to prevent overfitting.
-- An LSTM encoder that encodes the input English text into a latent vector representation
+The encoder LSTM encodes the German input text into a 256-dimensional vector representation, and the decoder LSTM is initialized with this vector to generate the English translation word by word.
-- An LSTM decoder that decodes the latent vector representation into German text

 ## Training Data

-The model is trained on the deu-eng parallel corpus containing 25,000 English-German sentence pairs.
+The model is trained on the first 25,000 sentence pairs from the deu-eng dataset containing German to English translations.
+The texts are preprocessed and converted to integer sequences using vocabulary dictionaries of the unique input and output tokens.
+The model is trained for 200 epochs with a batch size of 64.
+RMSprop optimizer and categorical cross entropy loss are used.
+Validation split of 20% is used as well as TensorBoard logs for tracking training progress.

 ## Preprocessing
 The texts are preprocessed by: